aarondwi/together/README.md

 1. Small codebase (<1000 LoC).
 2. Fast.
 On 2 years old laptop with Intel Core-i7 8550u, with batch worker simulating network call by sleeping for 2ms, `Cluster` reaching ~2 million invocation/s.
 3. Easy API (just use `Submit` or equivalent call), and all params will be available to batch worker.
-You just need to return the call with same key as parameters.
+You just need to return the call with same key as the given parameters.
 4. Circumvent single lock contention using `Cluster` implementation.
 5. Background waiting worker, so no goroutine creations on hot path (using tunable `WorkerPool`).
 6. Waiting multiple results at once, to reduce latency (Using `Combiner` implementation).
 7. Non-context and context variant available.
+8. Separating submitting and waiting results, to allow fire-and-forget cases.

 Usages
 -------------------------